Our head office is located in Sydney, NSW, but we work nationally. Our principal objectives support:

 Legal and governance framework

 WHA is a for purpose (not-for-profit), incorporated association registered under the Associations Incorporation Act (2009) in NSW.
-WHA is a registered charity and works in the national interest.
+WHA is a registered charity.
 WHA extends the work of the Australian Wildlife Health Network (AWHN) and is administered under good organisational governance principles.
 An elected management committee (Board) oversees the activities of WHA.

 Vision and mission